iconindicators/appindicators/README.md

     cd ../..
 ```

+A `Python3` virtual environment called `venv_run` will be created, which is also used when running under `Geany` and `Eclipse`.

-Note for `Debian 12`, `Ubuntu 20.04` et al, the version of `PyGObject` is pinned.
-Subsequent distributions/versions may require similar treatment depending on whether `libgirepository-2.0-dev` becomes the default/standard.
+For `Debian 12`, `Ubuntu 20.04` et al, the version of `PyGObject` is pinned.
+Subsequent distributions/versions may require similar treatment, depending on whether `libgirepository-2.0-dev` becomes the default/standard.

 If the indicator has not previously been installed to `$HOME/.local/venv_indicators`, the icon and locale will be absent.

-Some indicators, such as `indicatorlunar`, require additional packages, specified in the `dependencies` field of `pyproject.toml`.
+Some indicators, such as `indicatorlunar`, require additional packages, specified in the `dependencies` field of the respective indicator's `pyproject.toml`.
 Include those additional packages in the `pip install` above.

 To remove all the symbolic links to indicatorbase.py created earlier: